liangguangyii/liangguangyii.github.io/_pages/about.md

 LOVE: Fortran I Love you 😍 Fortran I hate you 😡 Fortran I Love you 😍

 HATE: Fortran I hate you 😡 Fortran I Love you 😍 Fortran I hate you 😡

+LOVE: Fortran I Love you 😍 Fortran I hate you 😡 Fortran I Love you 😍

+HATE: Fortran I hate you 😡 Fortran I Love you 😍 Fortran I hate you 😡